gorilla/csrf/README.md

 - Cookies are authenticated and based on the [securecookie](https://github.com/gorilla/securecookie) library.
 They're also Secure (issued over HTTPS only) and are HttpOnly by default, because sane defaults are important.
+- Cookie SameSite attribute (prevents cookies from being sent by a browser during cross site requests) are not set by default to maintain backwards compatibility for legacy systems.
+The SameSite attribute can be set with the SameSite option.
 - Go's `crypto/rand` library is used to generate the 32 byte (256 bit) tokens and the one-time-pad used for masking them.